Skip to Content

 Instructions

-• Heat the olive oil over a medium heat in a heavy based casserole dish.
-Season the chunks of beef with salt and pepper and brown on all sides.
+• Heat the olive oil, over medium heat, in a large oven proof pan, or Dutch oven, with a tight fitting lid.
+Add the chunks of beef and brown the meat on all sides.
 Remove from the pan and set aside.

-• Place in the onions in the pan and saute gently for 5 mins, taking care not to burn.
-Add the garlic, chilli and red pepper and continue to saute for a further minute.
+• Now place the onions in the pan and saute gently for 5 minutes, taking care not to burn them.
+Then add the garlic, chilli and red pepper and continue to saute for a further minute.

-• Add the ground coriander and cumin to the vegetables and fry gently for 2 minutes to release the flavour.
+• Add the smoked paprika, coriander and cumin to the vegetables and fry gently for 2 minutes to release the flavour from the spices.

-• Return the beef to the casserole dish and add the remaining ingredients.
-Mix well, cover and place in a low oven at 140CFan for 4-5 hours until the beef pulls apart.
-If the dish looks like it is drying out add a little water to loosen the gravy.
+• If the dish looks like it is drying out add a little water to loosen the gravy.

 Notes

-We like to serve this chilli with some plain rice, tortilla chips, guacamole, tomato salsa and sour cream.
+I like to serve beef chilli with steamed white rice, tortilla chips, guacamole, tomato salsa and sour cream.

-If you can't find Stubbs liquid smoke, substitute 1 tbsp smoked paprika instead and add with the cumin and coriander.
-As with many spiced dishes this meal benefits from sitting overnight to allow the flavours to develop, making it an ideal plan ahead meal.
+As with many spiced dishes this beef chilli benefits from sitting overnight to allow the flavours to develop, making it ideal for make ahead meal prep.

 Nutrition Facts